dshanske/indieweb-post-kinds/readme.txt

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin to support sending/receiving notice of a reply/like to another site which will appear as a comment.
 The [Semantic Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugin is available to more richly display the comment.

 == Upgrade Notice ==

+= 2.4.2 =

+Due to changes in the Micropub plugin, multiple values for properties are now supported.
+Until this feature is supported in this plugin it will only look at the first value and ignore the others.

 = 2.4.0 =